 Start by taking the finish off your pumpkins (if you bought them from the dollar store).
 You will want to wear gloves with the de-gloss liquid as it is a very potent chemical.
 You can see in the picture below how the finish came off this pumpkin.

-Note: We don't have many chemicals in our home as I believe strong in more natural and plant based products.
+Note: We don't have many chemicals in our home as I believe strongly in more natural and plant-based products.
 However, the de-glosser is an exception because it is such a powerful option when you don't want to sand for hours on a project.

 Coating the Chalk Paint Pumpkins